mvaughan20/487-Final-Project/README.md

 ### 2. Traffic Light Model and Counter
 * When the car reaches the intersection, a timer is triggered which will count down the traffic light changing from red to green.
 * Once the timer is completed and the light changes to green, the car will be able to pass the intersection.
-* The remaining time will be displayed on the FPGA's built in display using the leddec function.
 ### 3. Loss Conditions
 * If the player fails the game, the car will stop moving in place.
 * The right button on the FPGA will cause the car to be reset at the starting position at zero velocity.